Automatic Discovery and Description of Human Planning Strategies: General discussion

 \subsection{Limitations}

+A major limitation of our method is that it was unable to rediscover all the strategies types documented by \citet{jain2021computational}.
+In this section, we discuss the underlying bottlenecks and other limitations of our method

-The above, however, brings us to the limitations of our method for the automatic discovery and description of human planning strategies.
-The softmax clusters did not always contain planning operations that fit well together.
-For instance, Strategy 3 had a poor fit score of 0.4 with respect to people’s planning operations (FPO).
-Similarly, the No planning strategy (Strategy 2 in Table~\ref{tab:strategies}) had an FPO score of 0.61 despite a perfect 1.0 fit with respect to the cluster softmax model (FCF).
-This discrepancy occurred because the softmax model of the cluster for Strategy 2 performed zero planning even though the cluster included a substantial number of human planning operations that gathered additional information.
-Moreover, our method discovered many random planning clusters -- 3 out of 10.
-A few of those were not random before pruning.
-Since pruning optimized for the likelihood of the operations under the description, this shows that the planning operations clustered together by the generative part of Human-Interpret were too diverse.
+\paragraph{Imperfect clustering} The softmax clusters did not always contain planning operations that fit well together.
+For instance, the No planning Strategy 2 had a poor fit score of 0.26 with respect to people’s planning operations (FPO), although the fit between the description and the cluster softmax model (FCF) was virtually perfect (1.0).
+This means the description was an accurate representation of the Human-Interpret cluster and the poor FPO came from incompatible planning operations.
+Most likely, the softmax strategies could not capture the underlying logic of the clusters, as planning operations clustered together by the generative part of Human-Interpret were too diverse.

-Furthermore, our DSL was incapable of capturing all the strategies.
-One of the often used planning strategies that our method did not discover is the ``Consecutive second maximum strategy'' \citep{jain2021computational} which was used in around 6\% of the trials of the planning experiment.
-This strategy observes the final outcomes in a random order but stops planning after it encounters two outcomes with the second-highest reward consecutively.
-It was not discovered by our method most likely due to the lack of a predicate which described the second-highest reward.
+\paragraph{Incomplete DSL} Our analysis indicates that the DSL we used was incapable of capturing all of the strategies, which was the most evident in the case of the 3rd most important, frequent planning strategy from \citet{jain2021computational} called ``Consecutive second maximum strategy''.
+This strategy was used in around 6\% of the trials of the planning experiment.
+It observes the final outcomes in a random order but stops planning after it encounters two outcomes with the second-highest reward consecutively.
+The reason it was not discovered by our method was because the DSL did not include a predicate that described the second-highest reward.